-Generally, The Census Bureau defines state population areas as follows:
+Generally, The Census Bureau defines state population areas as follows and for the 2023 funding will be as below:

 - Non-urbanized (rural) area area with population under 50,000; includes all areas outside of an urbanized area. - Small-urbanized area (UZA) area with population between 50,000 and 200,000.
 Small-urbanized areas are Avondale Goodyear, Casa Grande, Flagstaff, Lake Havasu City, Prescott Valley Prescott, Sierra Vista, and Yuma. - Large urban areas areas with populations greater than 200,000.
 Large UZAs are Phoenix Mesa and Tucson.